Conjectures on Optimal Nested Generalized Group Testing Algorithm: Description of the Problem, Results and Examples

-Now we are ready to define PTA for GGTP. \begin{definition} Let $I_1,I_2\ldots,I_N$ be the fixed order of units to test with the corresponding probabilities $q_1,\ldots, q_N$.
-We define the generalized pairwise testing algorithm (GPTA hereafter) by the following rules: \begin{itemize} \item[(a)] Test units $\{I_1,I_2\}$ together.
-If the outcome is negative, then continue to test next two units together. \item[(b)] If the outcome is positive, then test unit $I_{j_1}$ with larger probability between two units, i.e., $j_1=\displaystyle \arg \max(q_1, q_2)$.
-If the unit $j_1$ is good, then the other unit $j_2$, where $j_2=\displaystyle \arg \min(q_1, q_2)$, is defective by deduction.
-If the tested item $j_1$ is defective, then Result \ref{re:1}, the other item $\displaystyle j_2$ together with the remaining set forms a new testing order $\displaystyle I_{j_2},I_3,\ldots,I_N$.
-Continue to test next two units together. \item[(c)] Repeat (a) and (b) until only one unit is left, and that unit is tested individually, or until no items are left.
+\begin{definition} Let $u_1,u_2\ldots,u_N$ be the fixed initial order of units to test, for which the corresponding probabilities of being good are $q_1,\ldots, q_N$.
+We define the generalized {\it pairwise} testing algorithm (GPTA) by the following rules: \begin{itemize} \item[(a)] Test the pair $\{u_1,u_2\}$.
+If the outcome is negative, then continue by testing the next pair unless only one unit is left, in which case we test that unit. \item[(b)] If the outcome is positive, then test the unit with the greater probability of being good, i.e. unit $u_{j_1}$ where $j_1=\displaystyle \arg \max(q_1, q_2)$.
+If unit $u_{j_1}$ is found to be good, then the other unit $u_{j_2}$, where $j_2=\displaystyle \arg \min(q_1, q_2)$, is defective by deduction.
+Otherwise, if the tested unit $u_{j_1}$ is defective, then by Result \ref{re:1} the conditional distribution of the status of $u_{j_2}$ is a Bernoulli distribution with parameter $p_{j_2}=1-q_{j_2}$, and units $u_{j_2},u_3,\ldots,u_n$ remain to be tested.
+Continue with testing the next pair of units.

 \end{itemize} \end{definition}